niclee1803/SportsBuddies/README.md

 ```

 ## How to run the frontend development server
-Requirements: Expo Go app on your mobile
+Requirements: Expo Go app on your mobile, Node.js on PC
 1. Navigate to frontend directory
    ```bash
    cd SportsBuddies/frontend